hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0600
 Devine woke up and went to stand in the companionway to tell me about this weird, elaborate dream he'd had.
 I look at him, standing there, half-awake as he re-counts it.
 He speaks slowly, talking about the architecture and mood of the place in his dream.
 His eyes are small, barely open, and I begin to wonder if he is truly awake.

-##### 0800
-The wind is back, we sail close-hauled in light rain.
+The wind cake back late in my shift, I sail close-hauled in light rain.

 ##### 1000
 The wind is turning gradually to the southwest, it is easy to self-steer with this point of sail.
 We lock the tiller with a bungee, trim the sails and let Pino do as it pleases.
 The sea is choppy through, and the ride not too comfortable.

-##### 1100
 I go below to prepare lunch.
-As I am cutting carrots, a wave lifts us up, the boat rolls, and I fall from the starboard side to the port side, my back striking the edge of the navigation table.
+As I am cutting carrots the boat rolls, and I fall from the starboard side to the port side, my back striking the edge of the navigation table.
 My vision blanked out when I hit the edge, and the pain was like a knife in my back and ribs.
-Devine asked me if I was okay, after he heard me falling and yelling.
+Devine witnessed it in part, from his spot in the cockpit.
+He asked me if I was okay.
 "I'm fine."
 I say, but this is a knee-jerk response and I don’t really believe I am fine.
-I try and get back to cutting things, but I feel faint, and have to go lie down before I fall again.
-Devine asked me the same question again, and this time I say I am not okay and go lie down.
-This did not help, lying on my back wasn’t comfortable, as the movement of the boat made it difficult to lay still.
+I try and get back to cutting carrots, but I feel faint, and have to go lie down before I fall again.
+Devine asks me the same question again, and this time I say I am not okay and lie down.
+This did not help.
+Lying on my back wasn’t comfortable, as the movement of the boat made it difficult to lay still.
 I winced with every passing wave.
 My ribs on my left side were bruised, sensitive to the touch.
 I am worried.
 I hope it won’t be hard to steer as I can’t let Devine do all the work.
 For now though, I lie here, focusing on getting better.

 ##### 1200
 I feel better when sitting.
-I can't lie down.
-I go outside to try and steer, because I am hard-headed.
-I find that it isn't too painful, but use my left hand to instead.
-It is hard to get in and out of the boat, certain movements are too painful.
+I can't lie down, so I go outside to try and steer—because I am hard-headed.
+I find that it isn't too painful.
+It is hard to get in and out of the boat.
 The wind is increasing now, and we make rice and veg for lunch.
-This is what I'd started preparing before I had my little accident.
-I went back down below to finish, tying a rope behind me this time to make sure I wouldn't be knocked over again.
+This is what I'd started preparing before my accident.
+I went back down below to finish, tying a rope behind me to make sure I wouldn't be knocked over again.
 I should have done this before.
 Why didn't I do this before?!
-This simple gesture would have saved me a lot of pain.
+This simple gesture would have saved me a lot of pain and trouble.

 ##### 1400
 I can stand to drive for 2-hour periods, that is good.
 We will do shorter shifts tonight.

-##### 1700
 The wind is at gale force, with big waves building at our stern.
-We are running under a triple-reefed main.
+We are running, the sea at our starboard-side quarter, under a triple-reefed main.
 We dread having to make dinner in such conditions.
 Fog is rolling in too, for the first time in this trip.

-##### 1800
-Devine is doing a longer shift to give me time to rest.
-I took an Ibuprofen for the pain.
+Devine plans to do a longer shift to give me time to rest.
+I take an Ibuprofen for the pain.
 The rain begins then too.

 \newpage